Ask a question

 - Where will people buy their tickets?

-- Primarily online and potentially via travel agents, hotels, city tourist bureaux and other venues.
+- In We The Curious, online and via travel agents, hotels, city tourist bureaux and other venues.

 - Will there be queues?

 - No. Tickets will be purchased in advance for specific flights.
 The 140 or so people present at each changeover will be comfortably accommodated in the reception.